Connect with others who understand.

 Certain factors can increase a person’s chances of being diagnosed with IBC.
 These include:

-• Having dense breast tissue (having more ducts and supportive tissue and less fatty tissue)
+• Having dense breast tissue (with more ducts and supportive tissue and less fatty tissue)

 • Never having been pregnant

-• Having gone through radiation therapy treatments for another type of cancer
+• Receiving radiation therapy treatments for another type of cancer in the past

 • Having changes in certain genes, including BRCA1, BRCA2, PALB2, CHEK2, and PTEN

-If you are interested in learning more about your own risk of developing inflammatory breast cancer, talk to your doctor.
+If you’re interested in learning more about your own risk of developing inflammatory breast cancer, talk with your doctor.

 Symptoms of Inflammatory Breast Cancer

-Many other types of breast cancer lead to a distinctive lump within the breast tissue.
-However, people with IBC don’t usually have a lump.
-Instead, they have a different set of signs and symptoms.
 As this cancer progresses, one breast starts to look very different over a very short period of time.
-In the affected breast, you may notice:
+Apart from the symptoms listed above, you may notice:

 • Swelling or heaviness, making one breast suddenly seem larger than the other